Living Untethered: Beyond the Human Predicament by Michael Singer

 If you’ve read Michael Singer’s previous best-selling book – The Untethered Soul, then you will love his next book.
-It will take you into the further discovery of “who you are in there” inside and outside of your body.
+It will take you into the further discovery of “who you are in there” inside your body.
 When you look at yourself in the mirror – “who’s” doing the noticing, the looking?
 You are looking out through your eyes and have this conscious awareness.

 He explains it – “You are the conscious awareness within that is looking at all of this…” outside of you.
 His point is that you’re not your body.
 You are the one that notices it.
 Then the question is, “Are you willing to let go of who you thought you were?
 Because who you thought you were is not who you are… You are the subject; all the rest are objects of consciousness.”